Z3Social/Z3-UI/README.md

 #### Yunohost server

-If you use Akkoma or Pleroma packaged application for [Yunohost](https://yunohost.org), a Debian system dedicated to self hosting, you can install NexUI from the command line `pleroma_ctl`) or with Pleroma’s admin interface (Admin FE).
+If you use Akkoma or Pleroma packaged application for [Yunohost](https://yunohost.org), a Debian system dedicated to self hosting, you can install Z3-UI from the command line `pleroma_ctl`) or with Pleroma’s admin interface (Admin FE).
 More instructionh can be found in [Installing on Yunohost](./docs/administration/yunohost.md) documentation page.

 #### Deploy on Mastodon

-NexUI is developed and tested only for Pleroma and Akkoma, this mean that there is _no_ explicit support to be installed as a frontend for a Mastodon instance.
+Z3-UI is developed and tested only for Pleroma and Akkoma, this mean that there is _no_ explicit support to be installed as a frontend for a Mastodon instance.
 If you want to try anyway, procede with caution.
 See the Soapbox (version 2) outdated documentation on [installing over Mastodon](./docs/administration/mastodon.md).

 # Upgrade

-To upgrade NexUI, run the install commands again, on top of actual version.
+To upgrade Z3-UI, run the install commands again, on top of actual version.

 ```
-/opt/pleroma/bin/pleroma_ctl frontend install nexui --ref dist --build-url https://github.com/NexifyHub/NexUI/releases/latest/download/static.zip
+/opt/pleroma/bin/pleroma_ctl frontend install z3-ui --ref dist --build-url https://github.com/Z3Social/Z3-UI/releases/latest/download/static.zip
 ```

 If you want, you can also upgrade from the admin interface (Admin FE), doing a _new_ installation.